Bellfalasch/Bobby-CMS/README.md

 Updates:
 ----------------

+### 0.9.1
+Introducing the file `_global.php` full of functions and setup up things needed.
+Things now work a bit different with PAGE_form in that we explicitly call the function `validateForm()` to validate the form.
+Do this in the ISPOST-check before extracting and working with the posted data heading for your database.

 ### 0.9
 A major clean-up of files and their code.
 The most prominent new things are the admin functions for file upload and image upload (as usual as files and not functions), new easier menu-handling, and support for form-posting without the whole PAGE_form.
 So you can set up your own forms, just drop the code, and get it to work by the side of the smarter PAGE_form to get up and running faster.
 The menu-update is explained in more detail futher down.